 - Friends who live in the area you're moving to may have recommendations.
 Many counselors with private practices offer sliding fee services, however you may have to talk with friends and do some calling to find them.

 Once you select a counselor, it's a good idea to call her/him to meet for "an initial assessment" — a one-session meeting where you can determine how you might feel about working with them.
 As a rule, it is useful to ask about the background, education, training, and philosophy of the counselor you may choose to see.
-Plus, it's important to feel comfortable, respected, and a sense that this is someone from whom you can learn.
+Plus, it's good to feel comfortable, respected, and a sense that this is someone from whom you can learn.
 If you feel otherwise, you may want to thank the counselor for their time and move on to the next provider on your list.

 Wishing you the best,Alice!